jwmtechwriting/grc/grc.md

 This attribute is **OPTIONAL** and may be left empty.
 If provided, it is considered free-text.

-Represents a distinct hardware variant of a given model.
-For example, the "standard" Sega Dreamcast has the VA0, VA1, and VA2 variants
+This represents a distinct hardware variant of a given model.
+For example, the "standard" Sega Dreamcast has the VA0, VA1, and VA2 variants.

 ### Serial number \(S\)

 This attribute is **OPTIONAL** and may be left empty.
 If provided, it is considered free-text.

-Represents the full manufacturer serial number (*not* model number) of the device.
+This represents the full manufacturer serial number (*not* the model number) of the device.
 If the serial number is unknown or non-existent, this field **MUST** be left blank.

 ### Information \(I\)

 This attribute is **OPTIONAL** and may be left empty.
 If provided, it is considered free-text.

-Contains any other special information the code creator wishes to share.
-This field **SHOULD** be used sparingly and only when the information provided is not duplicated by any other field and is significantly important to the identity of the item being cataloged.
+This contains any other special information the code creator wishes to share.
+This field **SHOULD** be used sparingly and only when the information provided is not covered or addressed by any other field and is significant to the identity of the item.

 ## Condition Field